sszhao/sszhao.github.io/_posts/2024-08-07-uist-24-gpt-voicetasker.md

 video-link:
 ---

-Congratulations to the authors of "GPTVoiceTasker: Advancing Multi-step Mobile Task Efficiency Through Dynamic Interface Exploration and Learning".
+!Congratulations to the authors of "GPTVoiceTasker: Advancing Multi-step Mobile Task Efficiency Through Dynamic Interface Exploration and Learning".
 This paper has been accepted to UIST'24.

 ![-](/assets/img/GPTVoiceTasker.png "-")